Bayesian Methods in Tensor Analysis: Tensor Completion

 Similar approaches were adopted by Kiers et al.~\cite{Kiers} and Kroonenberg~\cite{Kroonenberg} to impute missing entries.
 These methods are referred to as EM-like methods, because they can be viewed as a special expectation maximization (EM) method when the residuals independently follow a Gaussian distribution.
 While the EM-like methods are usually easy to implement, they may not perform well (e.g., slow convergence and converging to a local maximum) when there is a high proportion of missing values.

-Also based on the CP decomposition, Bro et al.~\cite{Bro1998} propose another type of tensor completion methods called the Missing-Skipping (MS) method.
-It conducts CP decomposition based only on the observed entries in the tensor, and is typically more robust than the EM-like approaches when applied to tensors with high proportion of missingness.
+Also based on the CP decomposition, Bro et al.~\cite{Bro1998} propose another type of tensor completion method called the Missing-Skipping (MS) method.
+It conducts the CP decomposition based only on the observed entries in the tensor, and is typically more robust than the EM-like approaches when applied to tensors with a high proportion of missingness.
 In general, the MS methods seek to optimize the following objective function

 where $\mathcal{X}\in\mathbb{R}^{n_1\times...n_d}$ is the observed tensor, $\mathcal{Y}\in\mathbb{R}^{n_1\times...\times n_d}$ is the estimated tensor with a CP structure, $\Omega$ is a set containing indices of all observed entries in tensor $\mathcal{X}$, and $\mathcal{D}$ is an error measure.